 Step 10.
 Verify the data migration

-Back on the Overview dashboard in the Admin UI, hover over the Replicas per Node graph again.
+Back on the Overview dashboard in the DB Console, hover over the Replicas per Node graph again.
 Very soon, you'll see the replica count double on nodes 4, 5, and 6 and drop to 0 on nodes 1, 2, and 3:

 This indicates that all data has been migrated from cloud 1 to cloud 2.
 In a real cloud migration scenario, at this point you would update the load balancer to point to the nodes on cloud 2 and then stop the nodes on cloud 1.
 But for the purpose of this local simulation, there's no need to do that.